Art in Salcey Forest

 (The nearest car park to the walk is the Horse Box car park off the Bulls Head Road.)

-Walking along the main trail from the car park, turn left at the purple waymarker into the Woodpecker walk.
+Walking along the main trail from the car park, turn left at the waymarker into the Woodpecker walk.

 A short distance along you will find to your right in a clearing

 Follow the path bearing right (another path goes to the left) to stay on the Woodpecker trail.
 Pass information post i6, and continue on until the path turns again to the right.
-A short distance along on the right you will see

-Back on the path you will come to a 't-junction', turn right and walk alongside an area of beech trees, at the end of this path take the small trail almost opposite and follow this as it leads into a pretty and secluded area of woodland (which is carpeted in bluebells in the Spring).
+Continue along this trail passing a newly cleared path to the right, go over the bridge, you will come to a 't-junction', turn right and walk alongside an area of beech trees, at the end of this path take the small trail almost opposite and follow this as it leads into a pretty and secluded area of woodland (which is carpeted in bluebells in the Spring).
 Across the next bridge you will find

 Wood spirit - a found object, the weathered root of a fallen Oak which has always reminded me of a forest spirit - I have subtly accentuated the features using woodstain and sandpaper